 Making a soundproof cardboard box is something they usually make you do as a school project, but soundproof cardboard boxes can have real-life applications.

-The most common reason to make one is for recording music at home, especially electric guitar.
+The most common reason to make one is for recording music at home, especially electric guitar or bass.

 This is because in order to get the most out of a tube guitar amp, it needs to be cranked all the way up, this makes it sound a lot better.